 Lucas J. Wiese

 I’m an interdisciplinary scholar studying AI’s effects on human moral cognition and decision-making.
-My research develops computational and discourse-based methods to make these effects observable, asking when AI collaboration enhances versus undermines the cognitive processes behind ethical behavior.
+My research develops discourse-based and computational methods to make these effects observable, asking whether AI collaboration enhances versus undermines the cognitive processes behind ethical behavior.
 Threads tying my work together draw from moral psychology, cognitive science, and measurement theory, applied across education, AI evaluation, and governance contexts.
 I’m working toward open-source measurement infrastructure that can diagnose human-AI moral collaboration across educational, professional, and policy settings.

-More broadly, I’m drawn to questions about how systems (technological, societal, institutional) shape individual cognition and behavior, and what responsible responses look like when they do.
+More broadly, I’m drawn to questions about how systems (educational, technological, societal, institutional) shape individual cognition and behavior, and what responsible responses look like when they do.

 Get in touch at lwiese[at]purdue[dot]edu if you’re interested in learning more or collaborating.